-1.1 DEFINITION OF A WORLD RECORD
+1.1.
+DEFINITION OF A WORLD RECORD

 A record is the best result obtained over a certain distance or within an imposed time limit.
-Only the fastest record within the same category, group, division, type and class will be considered for ratification each calendar day.
+Only the fastest record (best result) within the same category, group, division, type, class and cylinder, each calendar day, will be considered for ratification.

-When the result has been ratified by the FIM it becomes a "FIM LAND SPEED WORLD RECORD", when it is ratified by an FMN it becomes a "NATIONAL LAND SPEED RECORD".
+When the result has been ratified by the FIM, it becomes a "FIM LAND SPEED WORLD RECORD".
+When it is ratified by an FMN, it becomes a "NATIONAL LAND SPEED RECORD".

-1.2 RECOGNISED WORLD RECORDS
+1.2.
+RECOGNISED WORLD RECORDS

-The world records recognised for each class of motorcycle are as follows:
+The World Records recognised for each class of motorcycle are as follows:

-1.2.1 Short Distance World Records
+1.2.1.
+Short Distance World Records

-with standing start: with flying start:
+With Standing Start: With Flying Start:

-1/4 mile 1/4 mile\
+1⁄4 mile 1⁄4 mile

 1 km 1 km

 1 mile 1 mile